CuteBoiz/Ubuntu_Installation/opencv.md

-# Install OpenCV From Source
+# Install OpenCV From Source With CUDA Support

 ## I. Install the required dependencies: